-Group coaching, teleclasses and seminars provide the middle ground between one-on-one coaching and books.
-They offer some leverage to the vendor but lack personalization in delivery.
+Group coaching, courses, and seminars provide the middle ground between one-on-one coaching and books.
+They offer some leverage to the vendor, but lack personalization in delivery.

-This creates another group of rules when shopping for group coaching, seminars or boot camps…
+This creates another group of rules when shopping for group coaching, seminars, or boot camps:

-- Rule 6: There are several things to watch out for when shopping for group coaching and seminars…
+- Rule 6: There are several things to watch out for when shopping for group coaching and seminars.

 - Make sure you can’t find a better value.
 For example, many group coaching programs are little more than support systems for delivering content found in a book.
-That is a bad value.
+That's a bad value.
 Also, some group coaching programs packaged by slick marketer’s are priced too high for the value provided.
 It makes no sense to pay thousands for group coaching when you could get individual attention from a qualified personal financial coach at a comparable price.

 - Beware of pitch-fests and up-sells.
 Unfortunately, many of the lower cost seminars are little more than pitch-fests where a variety of speakers parade across the stage for an hour or two delivering content designed to up-sell you to their latest high-priced coaching and mentoring program or seminar.
 These are basically thinly disguised marketing venues and should be avoided.

-When they're priced in hundreds (not thousands) of dollars and are delivered by a clear expert with uncommon knowledge and include access to the expert then my experience has been consistently positive.
+When they're priced in hundreds (not thousands) of dollars, are delivered by a clear expert with uncommon knowledge, and include access to the expert, then my experience has been consistently positive.

 Financial Mentor offers group financial coaching programs as part of our educational curriculum in an effort to help more people at an affordable price point.

-This allows group calls and office hours to be reserved for processing content, taking the learning to the next level, overcoming obstacles, answering individual questions and other tasks that specifically require personal attention.
+This allows group calls and office hours to be reserved for processing content, taking the learning to the next level, overcoming obstacles, answering individual questions, and other tasks that specifically require personal attention.

-In short, group coaching can represent a good value to the consumer if the content delivered is carefully matched to your needs and the add-ons that come with the program provide sufficient support to justify the price.
+In short, group coaching can represent a good value to the consumer if the content delivered is carefully matched to your needs, and the add-ons that come with the program provide sufficient support to justify the price.

-To bring this discussion full circle I want to share a story from my days in the investment management business…
+To bring this discussion full circle, I want to share a story from my days in the investment management business.

-We dedicated one corner of our office to “The $100,000 Garbage Pile”.
-It contained all the investment courses and trading strategies we had bought and researched that didn’t work.
-My job was to buy and test all the stuff on the market and figure out what was good and bad.
-That is how I learned these lessons – from the school of hard knocks.
-Some of the best education came out of $20 books, and some of the worst ideas came out of $3,000 courses.
-Amazing!
+My job was to buy and test all the stuff on the market to figure out what was good and bad.
+That's how I learned these lessons – from the school of hard knocks.

 There was zero relationship between the price I paid for information and how useful it was.